Warhead5555/weather-app/README.md

 # Vue 3 - Weather App

-This Project is based on Vite starter template [Vitailse](https://github.com/zynth17/vitailse).
+This project is based on the Vite starter template [Vitailse](https://github.com/zynth17/vitailse).

 ## NOTE
 An Open Weather API key must be specified in the .env or .env.local file in the variable 'VITE_API_KEY'.